lukesalamone/deep-q-trading-agent/README.md

 At the beginning of training, the policy network and target network are initialized.
 After this, we begin to iterate over a number of episodes.

-During an episode, the agent is provided with a state, which you will recall is a number of price differences.
-This state is fed into the policy network, which will calculate Q values and ratios.
-We then calculate the reward for each of the three actions.
+During an episode, the agent is provided with a state, which you will recall is a sequence of price differences.
+This state is fed into the policy network, which will calculate Q values and number of shares.
+We then calculate the reward for each of the three actions and save these rewards in.
 The (state, action, reward, next_state) transitions for each of the actions are stored in a memory buffer.
 Next, the model will undergo an optimization step.

 During optimization, batch transitions are retrieved from the memory buffer.
 Then the loss is computed as the difference between actual and expected Q values and backpropagated through the policy net.